fbpx

 .

-The best practice is to configure power settings to prevent your computer from going to sleep or into standby mode.
+One of the the best practices is to configure power settings to prevent your computer from going to sleep or into standby mode.

-Click on the Apple menu and then on System Preferences… Click on Battery (or Energy Saver on a desktop computer):
+Click on the Apple menu and then on System Preferences… Then, click on Battery (or Energy Saver on a desktop computer):

 Optimize macOS Monterey Battery settings for audio